Please note: due to the COVID-19 virus, all meetings will be held on zoom until further notice. See details here.

 Corporate sponsors (Sponsors lunches only when in person meetings), Here…

 Hosted by Dr. Lejla Vajzovic, MD.
 Please find interesting cases and let us know your title before the meeting so that we can put together an agenda.
 (Send message via contact page).
-Exact time to be determined by NCSEPS organizers.
-Stay tuned for updates.
-This may be the first “in person” meeting if conditions improve.
+NCSEPS meeting will be virtual!
+Due to the rise in the delta variant, The board of NCSEPS decided to go completely on Zoom.
+Our Retina case conference will be at 10:30AM to 1PM on Sunday.

 All in person meetings are temporarily suspended in the near future until the risk of passing the virus to others subsides.
 Stay tune to this web page and the CDC recommendations for more information.
 Thanks.